-The winning concept, developed by Vienna based architects COOP HIMMELB(L)AU, consists of 3 architecturally linked elements: Frankfurt's existing and carefully restored whole-sale market hall, an office tower and an entrance building that connects the two other elements.
+The winning concept, developed by Vienna based architects COOP HIMMELB(L)AU, consists of three architecturally linked elements: Frankfurt's existing and carefully restored wholesale market hall, an office tower, and an entrance building that connects the two other elements.
 The building ensemble also includes an underground car park and ancillary buildings such as the entry control points and the logistics centre.
-The total gross floor area of the new ECB premises amounts to approximately 185,000 m2.
-Main construction works started in 2010 and was completed in autumn 2014.
+The total gross floor area of the new ECB premises amounts to approximately 185 000 m2.
+Main construction works started in 2010 and were completed in autumn 2014.

 Functionality and sustainability of the new premises were key aspects for the design and continued to play an important role in the subsequent implementation phases.
 The structural and spatial design has created a working environment that meets various functional requirements and facilitates open communication, thus promoting teamwork and interaction at every level.
 At the same time, the structural and spatial flexibility of the design means that changing requirements can be adapted to with little effort.

-The Grossmarkthalle was built between 1926 and 1928 and is a listed building since 1972.
-Until June 2004 it housed the city's wholesale fruit and vegetable market.
+The Grossmarkthalle was built between 1926 and 1928 and has been a listed building since 1972.
+Until June 2004, it housed the city's wholesale fruit and vegetable market.
 This large building forms an integral part of the ECB’s new premises and houses the more public areas of the ECB, having retained its fundamental appearance after the careful repair and restoration of its original substance.
 The construction procedures involved in converting an industrial and utility building into a public institution with an array of functions required the highest level of care.
-The new main entrance leads to the hall area, which contains semi-public facilities, such as a visitor centre, the lobby, a cafeteria, a conference area and a staff restaurant.
-The new facilities have been integrated into the hall at an angle, based on a “house in house” concept in steel-framed structures.
+The new main entrance leads to the hall area, which contains semi-public facilities such as a visitors' centre, the lobby, a cafeteria, a conference area, and a staff restaurant.
+The new facilities have been integrated into the hall at an angle based on a 'house in house' concept in steel-framed structures.

 Two polygonal towers are joined by a glass atrium to form an office tower to the south of the Grossmarkthalle.
 With 45 floors, the north tower is slightly higher than the 43-floor south tower.